NISHANTH-7929/ACM-PROJECT-MovieFlix/README.md

 - Add movies to favorites
 - Responsive design

-## Deployment

-The application is live and can be accessed at: [https://nishanth-7929.github.io/ACM-PROJECT-MovieFlix/](https://nishanth-7929.github.io/ACM-PROJECT-MovieFlix/)

 ## API

 This project uses the TMDB (The Movie Database) API.
 You'll need to: